The acyclicity of the complex of homologous curves: PL--Morse theory for cell complexes

-\begin{lemma} Let $X$ be a finite dimensional locally linear cell complex and let $W$ be a linear PL--Morse function.
+\begin{lemma} Let $X$ be a finite dimensional locally linear cell complex and let $W$ be a quasi--linear PL--Morse function.
 Suppose that $W$ is $n$--acyclic.
-Then the pair $(X, M(X))$ is $(n+1)$--acyclic. \end{lemma} \begin{proof} This proceeds by the same strategy as Lemma~\ref{plfundamental}.
-Let
+Then the pair $(X, M(X))$ is $(n+1)$--acyclic. \end{lemma} \begin{proof} Let